socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-definitions.md

 # ![logo](https://www.tylertech.com/Portals/0/Logo-NavBar.jpg?ver=Js0wL8bzpXBsBHn_bv-Kjg%3d%3d) Staging - Definitions and Best Practices

 ## About this Page
 The following definitions are meant to serve as a reference for concepts and terminology you will want to be familiar with during Staging.
 Please note that this is a living document and additional topics may be added here over the course of the Staging Process.
-As always, please let us know if there are additional concepts you want to see covered here.<br><br>
+As always, please let us know if there are additional concepts you want to see covered here.
+All questions concerning Staging should be submitted to [data-staging@tylertech.onmicrosoft.com](mailto:data-staging@tylertech.onmicrosoft.com).
+<br><br>

 ## Glossary of Commonly Used Terms and Definitions
 - Types of Data used in the Tyler & AOIC Program: